vdbergh/vtjson/docs/source/usage.rst

 The following conventions were used:

 * As in typescript, a (string) key ending in `?` represents an optional key.
 The corresponding schema (the item the key points to) will only be used for validation when the key is present in the object that should be validated.
-A key can also be made optional by wrapping it as ``optional_key(key)``.
+A key can also be made optional by wrapping it as :py:func:`vtjson.optional_key`.
 * If in a list/tuple the last entry is `...` (ellipsis) it means that the next to last entry will be repeated zero or more times.
 In this way generic types can be created.
 For example the schema ``[str, ...]`` represents a list of strings.

 Let's try to validate some book objects: